reloginn/mu/README.md

 # What is it? #
 - It's a program that runs **Tarantool** itself and configures it to work with sessions.

-# How do you use it?
+# How do I use it?
 - First, you need to clone this repository:
 ```shell
 git clone https://github.com/reloginn/mu.git